 The first is to make certain to distribute a copy of the adventure's Debriefing Log to each player.
 As the GM, please make certain to fill this out and sign off on it for each character.
 In the interests of time, you may have each player fill out the sections, with appropriate values that you give them.
-Please consider the PCs' actions in the scenario when providing Reputation modifiers, per those rules (p.
+Please consider the PCs actions in the scenario when providing Reputation modifiers, per those rules (p.
 372, SR5).

 The second is to make sure that all players have updated their character's Mission Calendar.
 PCs are allowed to go on one run per week.
-The calendar is used to track the character's monthly lifestyle expenses, adventures, and their downtime exploits.
+The calendar is used to track the char-